 Q: What about verb conjugations?
 Do you do conjugation tables?

-A: You can see up above that I use some fill-in-the-blanks, but that’s not ideal for every conjugation of every verb (It’d make an awfully large number of cards).
+A: You can see up above that I use some fill-in-the-blanks, but that’s not ideal for every conjugation of every verb (it’d make an awfully large number of cards).
 It depends on the complexity of the verbs as to how many I pack into one card – at this point, I aim to have one new fact per card whenever possible.
-So for regular verbs, I’ll have one example verb, say, “donner” French, to give, where I’ll really lay it out:
+So for regular verbs, I’ll have one example verb, say, donner in French (to give), where I’ll really lay it out:

 je (donner) -> je donne tu (donner) -> tu donnes il (donner) -> il donne nous (donner) -> nous donnons vous (donner) -> vous donnez ils (donner) -> ils donnent